stadium-software/layout-grid-column-span/README.md

 # Layout Grid Column Span

-Sometimes we want to make one grid column span scross multiple columns in our *Layout Grid*.
-This is not a native feature of the *Layout Grid* control, but this module makes it possible to accpomplish that feature.
+Sometimes we want to make one grid cell span scross multiple columns in our *Layout Grid*.
+This is not a native feature of the *Layout Grid* control, but this module makes it possible to accomplish it.

 ![](images/ColumnSpanningView.png)